Table of Contents

-If you are growing cannabis indoors, you have more control over these elements.
+If you grow cannabis indoors, you have more control over these elements.

 That's why many growers prefer indoor growing.
 It's more stable and easier to be regulated, with fewer distractions making it give exactly what the plants need.
 Also not unimportant; many people prefer indoor-grown cannabis above outdoors.

-Which phase and how old your cannabis plants are will also affect the amount of water they need.
+Which phase and how old your cannabis plants are will also affect the water they need.
 Simply put: a seed under the soil has lower water demands than a fully grown plant.
-The smaller seedling does not have the mass, yet, that a fully grown plant has.
+The smaller seedling does not have the mass yet, that a fully grown plant has.

-A sprouting plant needs more water than a seed, but less than an adult plant.
+A sprouting plant needs more water than seed but less than an adult plant.
 Again, there are size issues at play here.
 At certain stages of growth, the plant will require more or less water than it did the day before.

 So how can you tell if your plant needs more water or less water?

-Well, there are a couple of ways to figure this out.
+Well, there are several ways to figure this out.

 Growing medium and the container

-Hydroponics systems rely on a constant supply of water, so if your plants start to show signs of drought, they may not recover.
-So keep your eyes open and check the level of the reservoir regularly and top up as needed.
+Hydroponics systems rely on a constant water supply, so if your plants show signs of drought, they may not recover.
+So keep your eyes open, check the reservoir level regularly, and top up as needed.

-So every grow medium has its pros and cons, the container you use or the casing you have built should balance out the cons.
+Every grow medium has pros and cons; the container you use or the casing you have built should balance out the cons.
 Making it the perfect match for growing your marijuana plants.

-Your plant will most likely tell you if it needs water.
+Your plant will likely tell you if it needs water.
 There are two simple tell-tale signs:

 - The first sign that a cannabis plant is starving for water is when it begins to sag and droop.
-This is your plant's way of telling you that she is in need of water.
+This is your plant's way of telling you that she needs water.
 Water your plant immediately if you see this.

 A third is for the more experienced grower:

-- Marijuana plants tend to grow more slowly when they are drought-stressed, so if your plants are not growing as quickly, as usual, they may need more water.
-By keeping an eye out for these signs, you can ensure that your marijuana plants stay healthy and happy.
+- Marijuana plants tend to grow more slowly when drought-stressed, so if your plants are not growing as quickly as usual, they may need more water.
+By watching these signs, you can ensure that your marijuana plants stay healthy and happy.

-If you have mastered the skill of how to water plants, the leaves will be nice dark green, the color we all know and love.
+If you have mastered water plants, the leaves will be nice dark green, the color we all know and love.
 We salute you!

 A plant that has brown leaves or yellowish may have root rot.
-This occurs when you have watered your plant too much and its roots have begun to rot.
+This occurs when you have overwatered your plant, and its roots have begun to rot.

 For beginner cannabis growers, we advise keeping detailed notes.
-You can learn from these and apply the notes to later grows.
+You can learn from these and apply the notes to later growth.

-But keep in mind, this is not an exact science, it's nature!
-Every plant, every grow is different, watch your plant for what it is doing.
+But remember, this is not an exact science; it's nature!
+Every plant and growth is different; watch your plant for what it does.
 It will tell you when something is off.

-You might be going out one day, this does not have to be a disaster straight away.
+You might go out one day; this does not have to be a disaster immediately.
 You do have a bit of wiggle room.
 If you know you won't be able to water it tomorrow, you can add some extra today.
-Then when you are back the day after tomorrow you have to check the soil, and if it's in normal range resume your normal water scheduling.
+Then when you are back the day after tomorrow, you have to check the soil, and if it's in the normal range, resume your normal water scheduling.

-We will elaborate on the most common situations to give you a bit more insight.
+We will elaborate on the most common situations to give you more insight.

-If you grow your weed directly in the soil, you will have to monitor how your soil behaves.
-If the soil dries out quickly, it means they don't get enough water.
+If you grow your weed directly in the soil, you must monitor how your soil behaves.
+If the soil dries out quickly, they don't get enough water.
 You will need to water the plants more often.

 If the soil remains damp for longer than 3-4 days, you will need to look at the soil to see if it is too compact.
-You may also want to make sure that the water runoff and draining properly works.
+You may also want to ensure that the water runoff and draining work properly.